 Learn more about wastewater surveillance in New York State.

 SARS-CoV-2 detection level – The SARS-CoV-2 detection level is displayed in three categories - Low, Moderate, and High – showing how much viral RNA was detected in the wastewater sample.
-High detection levels include four additional subcategories, based on historical data.
+High detection levels include four additional subcategories, based on each site’s historical data.
 Levels are based on the highest detection reported from the most recent three samples.
-These detection levels estimate community levels of transmission of the SARS-CoV2 virus.
+These detection levels have been shown to correlate with estimated community transmission levels.

 *Additional details on the case thresholds that correlate with each detection level can be found in the Detection Level Calculations section of the methodological notes.